Northern Middle School – Feasibility Study and Design Phase

 Baltimore City District Courthouse

-The project scope involved comprehensive demolition and reconstruction of the existing building while maintaining the original structural steel framework—essentially creating a new building within the existing structure.
-The interior construction encompassed five floors of judicial spaces, beginning with new courtroom construction featuring custom millwork, custom judge’s benches, and jury boxes designed specifically for court proceedings.
+The interior construction encompassed five floors of public-facing judicial spaces along with private staff workspaces, beginning with new courtroom construction featuring custom millwork, custom judge’s benches, and jury boxes designed specifically for court proceedings.
 Secure detention areas were constructed with specialized security features including detention elevators equipped with protective cages for prisoner transport.
 A secure sallyport was built with roll-up doors and vehicle processing areas to facilitate safe prisoner transfer.
-The facility includes separate public and judicial circulation systems, with dedicated public and judge’s staircases featuring terrazzo treads and landings.
-Gang restrooms and public facilities were installed throughout the building to serve court visitors and staff.
-Public service areas include cashier stations and service counters with custom granite tops, while a law library was constructed to support legal research.
-IT rooms and security command centers provide the technological backbone for building operations, while administrative offices and support spaces accommodate court staff.

 Notably, this project is the first DGS facility eligible for LEED certification.
-A two-fold green roof system was installed, and it creates a cooling environment for the roof while mitigating stormwater runoff.
+A two-fold green roof system was installed and creates a cooling environment for the roof while mitigating stormwater runoff.
 The high-performance building envelope reduces heating and cooling loads through improved insulation and air sealing.
 LED lighting was integrated throughout the facility with occupancy sensors and daylight harvesting strategies to minimize electrical consumption while providing excellent illumination for judicial functions.

 York Creek Redevelopment